JohnnyTRT/wordle_remake/README.md

 # wordle_remake
-This project is a remake of wordle.
+This project is a remake of wordle using pygame.